ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 1. openapi 3.1 in YAML
 2. openapi 3.0 in YAML
-3. any openapi version in json
+3. any openapi version in JSON

 ~~~ example